-External Entity No. Subject No. Role Definition 10 - Country Verifying Certification Authority (CVCA) The Country Verifying Certification Authority (CVCA) enforces the privacy policy of the issuing State or Organisation with respect to the protection of sensitive biometric reference data stored in the travel document.
+External Entity No. Subject No. Role Definition This entity is commensurate with 'Personalisation agent' in [ST-BAC].
+8 5 Manufacturer Generic term for the IC Manufacturer producing integrated circuit and the travel document Manufacturer completing the IC to the travel document.
+The Manufacturer is the default user of the TOE during the manufacturing life cycle phase .
+The TOE itself does not distinguish between the IC Manufacturer and travel document Manufacturer using this role Manufacturer.
+This entity is commensurate with 'Manufacturer' in [ST-BAC].
+9 - Attacker A threat agent (a person or a process acting on his behalf) trying (i) to undermine the security policy defined by the current ST, especially to change properties of the assets having to be maintained, (ii) to manipulate the logical travel document without authorization, (iii) to read sensitive biometric reference data (i.e. EF.DG3, EF.DG4), (iv) to forge a genuine travel document, or (iv) to trace a travel document.
+The attacker is assumed to possess an at most high attack potential.
+Please note that the attacker might 'capture' any subject role recognised by the TOE.
+This external entity is commensurate with 'Attacker' in [ST-BAC].
+10 - Country Verifying Certification Authority (CVCA) The Country Verifying Certification Authority (CVCA) enforces the privacy policy of the issuing State or Organisation with respect to the protection of sensitive biometric reference data stored in the travel document.
 The CVCA represents the country specific root of the PKI of Inspection Systems and creates the Document Verifier Certificates within this PKI.
 The updates of the public key of the CVCA are distributed in the form of Country Verifying CA Link-Certificates.
 11 - Document Verifier (DV) The Document Verifier (DV) enforces the privacy policy of the receiving State with respect to the protection of sensitive biometric reference data to be handled by the Extended Inspection Systems.
 The Document Verifier manages the authorization of the Extended Inspection Systems for the sensitive data of the travel document in the limits provided by the issuing States or Organisations in the form of the Document Verifier Certificates.

-Table 5: Subjects and external entities
+Table 4: Subjects and external entities9